steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ## The Design Challenge

 You are a design team tasked by "AquaNova Submarine" with creating the next generation of personal submersibles.
-Your submersible needs to navigate complex underwater environments while providing an intuitive interface for pilots of varying experience levels.
+Your submersible needs to navigate complex underwater environments while providing an intuitive interface for beginner pilots.

 Success in this project will require balancing aesthetic appeal with functional clarity.
 Your instruments must be visually consistent with your cockpit design while providing clear information.
 Your physical controls must feel natural while providing the precision needed for delicate maneuvers.